 With the unpleasant trend of growing congestion in modern urban areas, smart route planing becomes an essential service in the smart city development.
-Existing trip planning systems consider current traffic hazards and historical speed profiles which are recorded by personal position traces and mobile phone network data [19].
+Existing trip planning systems consider current traffic hazards and historical speed profiles which are recorded by personal position traces and mobile phone network data [2].

 The fast moving traffic situations in urban areas demand for a thorough routing that incorporates as fresh information about the city's infrastructure as possible.
-This current work, originally presented in [12], presents an approach to situation dependent trip planning that incorporates real time information gained from smart city sensors and combines this data with a model for estimating future traffic situations for route calculation.
-The proposed system provides three components: (1) an interactive web-based user interface that is based on the popular OpenTripPlanner project [16].
-The web interface allows for users to specify start and target location and triggers the route planning and provides a REST-ful service (REpresentation State Transfer, introduced in [18]) interface to integrate such services into mobile applications.
-(2) A real-time backend engine, based on the streams framework [3], which provides data stream processing for various types of data.
-We provide input adapters for streams to read and process SCATS data [1] emitted from automatic traffic loops (city sensors).
+This present work details and evaluates an approach to situation aware trip planning [1] that incorporates real time information gained from smart city sensors and combines this data with a model for estimating future traffic situations for route calculation.
+The proposed system provides three components: (1) an interactive web-based user interface that is based on the popular OpenTripPlanner project [3].
+The web interface allows for users to specify start and target location and triggers the route planning and provides a REST-ful service (REpresentation State Transfer, introduced in [4]) interface to integrate such services into mobile applications.
+(2) A real-time backend engine, based on the streams framework [5], which provides data stream processing for various types of data.
+We provide input adapters for streams to read and process SCATS data [6] emitted from automatic traffic loops (city sensors).
 This allows us to maintain an up-to-date view of the city's current traffic state.
 (3) A sophisticated dynamic traffic model that is integrated into the backend stream engine and which provides traffic flow estimation at unobserved locations at future times.